 Residential students receive 3 meals on weekdays and 2 meals on weekends (19 meals total per week).
-All meals take place in the Lawrence Hall Dining Room.
+Commuters receive a daily lunch buffet.
+A dinner dining pass is available to Commuters for an additional fee.
+All meals take place in our Lawrence Hall Dining Room.

-1. Each student is evaluated for an artistic merit scholarship during the audition (whether you audition in-person or through video).
+- Each student is evaluated for an artistic merit scholarship during the audition.
 Scholarships range from $100 - full tuition.
-This scholarship will be added to each student's payment portal after registration is complete.
+Awarded scholarships will be added to each student's payment portal after registration is complete.